paultopia/experimental-cryogen/resources/templates/md/posts/flask-heroku-postgres.md

 - If you want to update the (non-databasey) code in the application, it's as simple as pushing new changes to the Heroku remote.

-- To see the logs, go to the repo and do `heroku logs`
+- To see the logs, go to the repo and do `heroku logs`.

-- To get a database shell, do `heroku pg:psql`
+- To get a database shell, do `heroku pg:psql`.

 - To see the data online, probably the easiest approach is to use [dataclips](https://devcenter.heroku.com/articles/dataclips) to see saved queries.